 Referencing correctly helps you avoid being accused of plagiarism and allows you to demonstrate how your ideas have built upon the research of others.

-From September 2021, the recommended Author-Date Style for new students is APA7.
-However, students who started with us before this date can continue to use the previous Cranfield Author-Date Style they are familiar with below.
-The numbered style remains unchanged.
+Similarly, in August 2023 we updated the Numbered Style for new students.
+However, students who started with us before this date can continue to use the previous Numbered Style they are familiar with.

-Our online eLearning module explains the role and importance of citing bibliographic references, and how you incorporate the work of other authors into your assignments and literature review correctly, and without plagiarising.
-You can find it on your VLE (Canvas, Blackboard or Moodle).
+Our online eLearning module, Referencing and Avoiding Plagiarism explains the role and importance of citing bibliographic references, and how you incorporate the work of other authors into your assignments and literature review correctly, and without plagiarising.
+You can find it on your Canvas VLE dashboard.
 Please talk to your Librarian if you have any trouble finding it.
+The library also runs workshops through the year on topics such as Referencing and reference management software.
+For further details and to sign up, please see our Research and Academic Skills Development events.

 Learn more about the APA7 Author-Date style: